 Purchasing Real Estate in Minnesota

 The purchase of real estate can be an essential first step in establishing a business.
-Whether a business is looking to perform their day to day operations at the site or is looking to purchase property with the intention of renting it out, companies must be aware of laws that govern the proper sale of property and what occupants can do with the land.
+Whether a business is looking to perform their day-to-day operations at the site or is looking to purchase property with the intention of renting it out, companies must be aware of laws that govern the proper sale of property and what occupants can do with the land.

-Laws in Bloomington and throughout the state strictly control commercial real estate transactions.
+Laws throughout the state strictly control commercial real estate transactions.
 A proper seller should disclose all easements that affect that land, as well as the current deed status.
 Challenges to the seller’s title to the land can result in years of disputes over the ownership of the property.
 Additionally, the land may be subject to easements that limit the use of the property or that grant other parties rights to the land.

 Part of making a responsible purchase of commercial real estate is performing due diligence into the property.
 This includes evaluating the occupation history of the building, obtaining a list of any current tenants or occupants, getting a valuation of the land’s worth, and making sure the land is zoned for the purchaser’s plan of business.
-A Bloomington real estate lawyer could help determine whether purchasing a property makes legal sense.
+A Minnesota real estate lawyer could help determine whether purchasing a property makes legal sense.

 Maintaining Current Legal Relationships